 Equity & Inclusion

 At Sound Generations we embrace the belief that racial and other social identities should be respected and affirmed.
-We’ve built a culturally responsive organization that strives to be equitable and inclusive by providing our team of staff, volunteers and board members with the tools needed to address institutionalized racism and other forms of oppression.
+We are continuously building a team of staff, board members, and volunteers who are culturally responsive and committed to addressing institutionalized racism and other forms of oppression.

 How Our Mission Moves Us

 The mission of Sound Generations directs us to promote the emotional, social, and physical well-being of all older adults and we are committed to building a team of staff, board members and volunteers who are culturally responsive and committed to equity and inclusion.
 Our services are more culturally accessible and relevant to individuals of diverse backgrounds and are recognized as such in the community.